 WH is working under a Consent Decree with the U.S. Environmental Protection Agency (USEPA) to implement the site-wide remedy at the American Cyanamid Superfund Site.
 Under this agreement, WH is moving forward with the remedy of site soils, site groundwater, and a majority of the remaining impoundments still requiring remediation, as described in the Record of Decision issued by USEPA on September 27, 2012.

 The WH team has invested significant resources in the engineering and design of this remediation program.
 Construction of the groundwater control, extraction, treatment, and reinjection system began in early 2017 and is expected to take two years to complete.
+Visit the Current Activities page to view photos of recent construction activities on the site.

 WH has submitted to the USEPA a draft Focused Feasibility Study (FFS) report for Operable Unit 8 (OU8), commonly referred to as Impoundments 1 and 2, the only Operable Unit that still requires USEPA to issue a Record of Decision for a remedy.
 To learn more about the FFS, visit the OU8 FFS page.